 We assumed that he had fallen off the kitchen counter while trying to get something out of the cabinets.
 It was hard to get the exact details from Sawyer between his tears but there were streaks of blood on the counter and the floor, and his head was bleeding.
-We have granite counter tops and tile floors which could explain the deep cut and bruise on his forehead.
+We have granite countertops and tile floors which could explain the deep cut and bruise on his forehead.

 Brad realized this at the same time and we both decided to take Sawyer to Hospital Civil de Uruapan.
 Although Sawyer still doesn’t remember it, he fell through our garage roof skylight and landed on, or near, the trailer.
 We think he bounced off some tires we had in the trailer and we are very grateful they were there.
 If it wasn’t for the tires his fall could have been more severe.

 We took Sawyer to the same hospital that helped me a few months before when I suffered from kidney stones.
 It is farther from us than other hospitals but it is less costly and we were happy with the care I received so we decided to take Sawyer to the same place.
 This was our second emergency room visit in Mexico in less than a year :-(

 They took us back right away and the doctor spoke a little English.
 Between that and our broken Spanish, we were able to explain what we thought happened.
 They took an x-ray of Sawyer’s skull and fortunately there were no fractures.
 He showed no signs of a concussion as well.
 Then they poked and prodded him to see if he had broken anything but he didn’t complain and he could move without pain.
 Last they cleaned his wounds and stitched up his forehead.

-The doctor gave us a prescription for Posipen, an antibiotic, for Sawyer’s cuts and scraps.
+The doctor gave us a prescription for Posipen, an antibiotic, for Sawyer’s cuts and scrapes.
 And a prescription for Motrin for swelling and pain.
 There is a pharmacy attached to this hospital which is very convenient and the prices are reasonable too.
 We went home and monitored Sawyer that evening.
 By the next morning, he was up and running around as usual.

 Here is where you are wondering “How did the kid get on the garage roof?”
 Well, it’s not uncommon for roofs in Mexico to be accessible.
 Sometimes they use them as patios and often the roofs hold the gas and water tanks.
 Most times they are flat.
 Our bedroom window opens up directly to the roof over the garage.
 Later Sawyer told us that he wanted to talk to the boys next door so he went on our roof to see if they were home.
 From our roof, you can see into our neighbor’s yard.
 Somehow he ended up falling through the skylight in the process.

-Exchange Rate: 18.82 pesos to 1 USD
+Exchange Rate: 19.94 pesos to 1 USD

-Stitches – 200 pesos or 10.63 USD
+Stitches – 200 pesos or 10.03 USD

-Posipen – 332 pesos or 17.64 USD – Antibiotic
+Posipen – 332 pesos or 16.65 USD – Antibiotic

-Motrin – 120 pesos or 6.38 USD
+Motrin – 120 pesos or 6.02 USD

-Miscellaneous – 112 pesos or $5.95 USD – This includes cleaning supplies, topical medicine, and a shot to numb his forehead.
+Miscellaneous – 112 pesos or $5.62 USD – This includes cleaning supplies, topical medicine, and a shot to numb his forehead.